The Cosmic Aeroplane not only promoted eclectic music, but fostered many musicians during the decades of its existence:

 The Jordan River Uptown Band played regularly at “The Pub” in Trolley Square, after conversion of the buildings from their former use as a municipal bus garage, but they also appeared throughout the area — even at Symphony Hall with Tenpenny, Wasatch Rascals, and the Deseret String Band.

-Sandy eventually moved to Colorado, but the Jordan River Uptown Band continued with Hardin Davis, Laurie Bogart, Tom Krug, Rand Keith, Ann Downey, Stuart Curtis, and Curt Setzer.
+Sandy eventually moved to Colorado, but the Jordan River Uptown Band continued with Hardin Davis, Laurie Bogart and Curt Setzer.
+Other musicians like Tom Krug, Rand Keith, Ann Downey, and Stuart Curtis were in the group as well.

 Read more about this group in the Jordan River Uptown Scrapbook